BUYING TICKETS ONLINE

-- for shows at the TIFF Bell Lightbox, walk-up sales are available from the Festival Box Office right up until showtime.
+- for shows at TIFF Bell Lightbox, walk-up sales are available from the Festival Box Office right up until showtime

-- for shows at the Isabel Bader Theatre, walk-up sales are available on the day of the show starting at 6:00 PM.
+- for shows at Isabel Bader Theatre and CSI Annex, walk-up sales are available on the day of the show starting an hour before showtime

 BECOME A REEL ASIAN MEMBER